mrsergazinov/mrsergazinov.github.io/bio.md

 permalink: /bio
 ---

-I am a Ph.D student at the Department of Statistics at Texas A&M University.
-I have experience with Data Analytics and a demonstrated record of working in the research environment.
-I am also skilled in Statistical Data Analysis, Algorithms and Data Structures, C++, Python, and R.
+I am a first-year Ph.D student at the [Department of Statistics at Texas A&M University](https://stat.tamu.edu/).
+I am broadly interested in machine learning and its theoretical underpinning.

 #### Education

 B.S.
-Mathematics (with highest distinictions), University of Oklahoma, 2020
+Mathematics (with highest distinictions), [University of Oklahoma](https://www.ou.edu/), 2020
 B.A.
-Economics (with highest distinctions), University of Oklahoma, 2020
+Economics (with highest distinctions), [University of Oklahoma](https://www.ou.edu/), 2020

 #### Publications